 Ultimate PID Checker is another free tool out there to determine the version and edition of Windows a product key belongs to.

-Step 2: Select the version of Windows operating system that you believe the product key belongs to, enter the product key, and then click Go button to know the edition of the product key.
+Step 2: Select the version of the Windows operating system that you believe the product key belongs to, enter the product key, and then click the Go button to know the edition of the product key.

 If the product key entered doesn’t belong to the selected version of Windows, you will not see the edition it belongs to.
-In that case, select another version of Windows, and then click Go button again.
+In that case, select another version of Windows, and then click the Go button again.